 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Hardcover.
 Etat : new.
 Hardcover.
 The Comprehensibility of the Universe puts forward a radically new conception of science.
 At present scientific enquiry is shaped by the orthodox view that in accepting or rejecting theories scientists are impartial with respect to evidence and make no permanent assumptions about the world independently of the evidence.
 Nicholas Maxwell argues that this view is untenable, and that we need a new orthodoxy, which sees science as making a hierarchy ofincreasingly attenuated metaphysical assumptions about the comprehensibility and knowability of the universe.
 This new conception has significant implications, as Maxwell explains.
 One is thatit is part of current scientific knowledge that the universe is comprehensible, even physically comprehensible.
 A second is that metaphysics and philosophy are central to scientific knowledge.
 A third is that science possesses a rational, though fallible, method of discovery.
 A fourth is that we need a new understanding of scientific method and rationality.
 Maxwell points the way towards the solution, within his new conception, of long-standing philosophical problems about science, concerningsimplicity, induction, and progress.
 His goal is the reform not just of the philosophy of science but of science itself, and the healing of the rift between the two.
 Nicholas Maxwell argues that the prevailing view of the relation between scientific theory and evidence is untenable; he calls for a new orthodoxy which sees science as making a hierarchy of assumptions about the comprehensibility of the universe.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9780198237761

 Quantité disponible : 1 disponible(s)